-Bangor University have announced a new Digital Signal Processing (DSP) Centre of Excellence, which is supported by around £4 million of EU funds.
+Bangor University has opened a new Digital Signal Processing (DSP) Centre of Excellence, which is supported by around £4 million of EU funds.

-This Centre will provide specialised research into digital communications systems, including Wi-Fi hubs, mobile phones, and modern manufacturing lines.
+This Centre provides specialised research into digital communications systems, including Wi-Fi hubs, mobile phones, and modern manufacturing lines.
 It is partnered with significant players in 5G including Huawei and BT.
 Welsh firms such as TWI, FibreSpeed and Comtek also play pivotal roles.

-Furthermore, the Digital Signal Processing Centre of Excellence will examine ways to use the existing fibre optic technology in the 5G network to improve capacity, functionality, and services.
+In addition, the Digital Signal Processing Centre of Excellence examines ways to use the existing fibre optic technology in the 5G network to improve capacity, functionality, and services.

 This new Centre at Bangor University has set Wales firmly on track to becoming a global leader in 5G technology.

 Counsel General and Brexit Minister Jeremy Miles, who is responsible for EU funding in Wales, said:

 “Fast, flexible, adaptable digital systems, tailored to the needs of the user, are essential in today’s time-sensitive culture, and are vital to our nation’s development as we continue to boost productivity in the Welsh economy.